Katello/katello.org/docs/user_guide/capsules/index.md

 ### 5 - Provisioning Services

-When provisioning a host using DHCP/PXE, you will need at a minimum the TFTP feature enabled on the capsule, and a DHCP server available.
+When provisioning a host using DHCP/PXE, you will need, at a minimum, the TFTP feature enabled on the capsule, and a DHCP server available.
 While not required, the Capsule can provide the DHCP service.
-In order for the installer to obtain it's kickstart template from the Capsule, you should enable the templates feature.
+In order for the installer to obtain its kickstart template from the Capsule, you should enable the templates feature.

 If a TFTP proxy has the Templates feature as well, Foreman will automatically make the communication isolated.
 Your clients need to talk to the Capsule on port 67/udp and 68/udp for DHCP, 69/udp for TFTP, and 8000/tcp for Templates.